British versus American English.

 What's "British RP"?

 Absolutely all the varieties of English that are spoken around the world come from British English, not American English.
 Although different dialects are spoken in the United Kingdom, there is a British English known as "RP British", a standard English, which is widely recognized, used and spread all over the world.
 It is very often used to teach English as a second language and the one used by the universities of Cambridge and Oxford.

 The "RP British" is described as "Regionally neutral middle-class accent of England", since this type of accent means that it is not possible to determine which region of England the speaker is from, but the environment and the education they have received.
 Even so, it has a lot to do with the accent used in the south of England.

 Before the Second World War, this type of accent was related to power and wealth, that is, it was used by the upper classes of society.
 After the war, and with the entry of a Labour Government, people from different backgrounds gained access to better jobs, and this caused regional accents to become more important.
 In fact, only 2% of the UK population uses the 'RP' accent, including British Royalty members and television presenters.

 However, when we study English, we need to have a referent that can be understood by the majority, a standard English that allows us to communicate with everyone regardless of the geographical location in which they live, and this is the "RP British".

 Differences between British English and American English.

-The British and the Americans share the same language, English, but due to historical and cultural events, it has evolved in each country in a different way.
+The British and the Americans share the same language, English, but due to historical and cultural events, it has evolved in a different way in each country.
 This evolution of the language is basically observed in three areas: pronunciation of words, some grammatical aspects and finally vocabulary.

 One of the differences in pronunciation is given by the stressed syllable of the words, that is, which part of the word is strongly pronounced.
 For example, in British English the stressed syllable of the word "adult" would be "a", in American English it would be "dult"; in the case of "garage", in British the stressed syllable would be "ga", in American it would be "rage".